sigmdel/lazmqttc/README.md

 ## 5. Broker Definitions

 MQTT broker definitions can be retrieved, saved, edited or created by clicking on the **` Edit `** button at the top of the main program window.
-Editing the current MQTT definition is the only whay to add, remove or change the list of subscribed topics.
+Editing the current MQTT definition is the only way to add, remove or change the list of subscribed topics.

 In Linux, broker definition files are saved in the `~/.config/sigmdel/lazmqttc` where `~` is the user home directory.
 So fully expanded the directory is
 <pre>  /home/&lt;<i>user</i>&gt;/.config/sigmdel/lazmqttc</pre>